 The diseases against which infants, children and adolescents should be vaccinated are determined by a group of experts.
 It is called the Standing Commission on Vaccination or STIKO for short.
 They regularly check which vaccinations are necessary and which are not.
 Below you will find brief descriptions of the diseases your child will be protected against with the vaccinations.
 Vaccinations are given in the order in which the diseases are listed here.
 Your paediatrician and the vaccination schedule will tell you which vaccinations are due and when.

 Baby Grooming and Caregiving

 Whether it's the navel, skin or bottom, your baby's body needs special care.
 The navel is still a wound after birth.
-Your baby’s skin is very thin and is particularly stressed on their bottom it due to frequent wetting.
-Generally speaking, though, when it comes to personal hygiene, the following still applies: Less is more.
+Your baby’s skin is very thin and is particularly stressed on their bottom due to frequent wetting.
+In general, however, the following still applies to body care: less is more.
 For daily cleaning, it is enough to wash your baby either in the morning or in the evening with a clean, soft cloth dipped in lukewarm water.
 While there are many products specifically for baby care, few of them are really necessary.
 If you don't buy them, it's not only easy on your baby's skin, it's easy on your wallet.
-In any case, do not use products with mineral oils, preservatives, dyes, fragrances or softeners.
+In any case, do not use products with mineral oils, preservatives, added colours or fragrances, or so-called ‘softeners’.
 If you are under the care of a midwife, she can give you lots of helpful tips on baby care.

 Dental Care For Babies